d2doan/cse15l-lab-reports/labrep3.md

 To explore a few command line options for the `grep` command.

 ## ***Procedure/How Did It Go?***
-1) Open a terminal with files/directories available in VSCode. <br/>
+To try some of the later commands, open a terminal with files/directories available in VSCode. <br/>

 [Info about grep (my source is linked)](https://www.geeksforgeeks.org/grep-command-in-unixlinux/):<br/>